openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 # Unified Approach and Recommendations

 To improve privacy during both initial handshake and session resumption, a single unified method for handling PSKs could be beneficial.
-Approach 2 is particularly suitable for this purpose as it streamlines key management and usage across different phases.
+Variant 2 is particularly suitable for this purpose as it streamlines key management and usage across different phases.

 For use cases involving the transmission of application data, application data can be sent concurrently with message_3, maintaining the protocol's efficiency.
 In scenarios such as EAP-EDHOC, where application data is not sent, message_4 is mandatory.